CalPlug/python-raven/README.md

 6) Open another terminal
 7) Execute the loggerMqtt.py script inside of the python-raven directory
 8) On a successful connection it will display "Connected with result 0"
+9) Data that are successfully pushed to MQTT will display on the terminal running loggerMqtt.py
+10) Data that is pushed to MongoDB will display on the terminal runnning serverMqtt.py
+11) Press "Enter" to exit the loggerMqtt.py script and Ctrl-Z to exit the serverMqtt.py script.